 Coach Danny is the Director at Soccer Shots in Southern Palm Beach and North Broward County.
 He played professional soccer in Brazil, Mexico, Miami & ended his playing career in Kansas back in 2011.
 In 2012 Soccer Shots was born through Daniel's search for mixing his two passions soccer & kids.
 Soccer Shots sees soccer as a platform to change children's lives while giving back enjoyment and teaching them basic skills.
 Their curriculum aligns with FL Early Education Standards and has been reviewed and revised by child care professionals.

 Joella Gilmond is a native to Palm Beach County.
 She grew up in Wellington with a background in child development.
-She has over 18 years experience with children from newborn to 12 years old through her child oriented businesses.
+She has over 20 years experience with children.
 Always having a love for art and children, she created a business by putting those two together.
-Artist for a Day has been a ceramic studio in Jupiter since 2006.
-She loves working with children and wouldn't have it any other way.
-Joella owns Artist for A Day in Tequesta, Florida and is the instructor for the "Artist for A Day" summer camp 2014.
-They work with clay, mixed media, fabric design, mosaic, creative design and anything to do with ART.
+Joella owns Artist for A Day, a mobile pottery and craft studio, and is the instructor for the "Artist for A Day" summer camp.
+They work with clay, mixed media, fabric design, and anything to do with ART.
 Joella instills creative expression in all her students by giving them the foundations and encouraging them to complete their art pieces on their own.

 Bryan Goldmintz comes to the Sugar Sand Park Community Center to teach Director's Cut Film Making Programs.
 Bryan and his wife Lori began the Director’s Cut with one school serving 6 children 6 years ago to 400 schools servicing over 110,000 children recently.
 Director’s Cut is the first movie film and imaging studio dedicated to children in Canada and the United States.
 It provides the opportunity for children between the ages of 5-17 to experiment with digital film and imaging software.
 The Director’s Cut is partnered with Indigo Books and Music, Cineplex Theaters and enjoys the opportunity to present Warner Bros, Twentieth Century Fox in the classroom and in their camps.
 For additional information on the Director’s Cut, including staff profiles you may visit their website at www.thedirectorscut.ca.